cjuniorfox/retropie-crt/README.md

 ## Requiriments

 * A Raspberry Pi.
 Tested at the Raspberry Pi 3.
-Far as the "vcgemcmd" tool exists, it should work.
+As far as the "vcgemcmd" tool exists, it should work.
 * Retropie installed.
 * An HDMI to analog display signal converter.
 Be aware that it needs to be a simple converter without any video processing.
 Just search for "HDMI to YPbPr" or "HDMI to VGA"  in any online Chinese store.
 ![HDMI to Component Adapter](hdmi_to_component.png)